-Enter the topic in the Google seraph bar, and you will get 56, 7000+ results instantly.
-Don’t you feel that the case needs your close attention too?
+Grain-fed butter vs. grass-fed butter is a popular online search topic nowadays.
+If you enter the topic in the Google search bar, you will instantly get 56 7000+ results.
+Don’t you feel that the case needs your close attention, too?
 But before that, let’s discuss first why butter has grabbed the consumer’s attention!

+Grass-fed butter is healthier than grain-fed milk fat-made butter.
 Comparatively, grain-fed cow milk lacks nutrition, like grass-fed milk contains at least 5 times more CLA than grain-fed milk contains the amount of Conjugated linoleic acid (CLA).

 What’s the catch of grain-fed butter?

 Grain-fed cows are fed on grain, which is mainly practiced in the conventional dairy system.
 These dairy cattle are kept in captivity, and cows and sheep are often treated with hormones and antibiotics.
 Consequently, grain-fed cow milk contains toxins like hormonal residues, antibiotic remainders, and compromised nutrition compared to grass-fed butter, which is the only raw ingredient of grass-fed ghee.

 Generally, grain-fed butter offers lesser flavor, aroma, and compromised nutritional potential than grass-fed butter.
 Omega-3 to 6 ratios are more impressive in grass-fed butter than grain-fed butter.

 This is the reason grass-fed ghee is more popular than the non-grass-fed variety.
 The poor diet is reflected in grain-fed cow milk, which compromises grain-fed butter quality from grass-fed butter.

 Grain-fed butter is also called regular butter or traditional butter.
 It is available in salted and non-salted categories in the consumer market.
 Only unsalted grain-fed butter is used for manufacturing ghee-clarified butter.